T1aNS1R/T1aNS1R.github.io/_pages/about.md

 # News

+- *2026.4*: Congrats!
+Our eight papers (4 main and 4 findings) have been accepted by ACL 2026!
 - *2026.2*: Congrats!
 Our paper has been accepted by CVPR 2026!
 - *2025.11*: Congrats!
 Our two papers have been accepted by AAAI 2026!
 - *2025.7*: Congrats!
 Our paper has been accepted by ACM MM 2025!